turingschool/front-end-curriculum/lessons/module-3/rest-architecture-and-urls.md

 While the syntax for each of these requests looks significantly different, they all share one thing in common: *Every request we make to an HTTP Server requires a URL.*

-The first 3 requests we're fetching a static asset, whereas the last one is requesting data from an api endpoint.
+In the first 3 requests we're fetching a static asset, whereas the last one is requesting data from an api endpoint.

 ![url-pic](https://www.normshield.com/wp-content/uploads/2017/05/example.png)